sjlongland/ykvault/README.md

 1. This code needs a UI to be truly useful.
 Maybe ability to work with `cryfs` or `cryptsetup` so you can mount a USB stick using 2FA.
 2. I'm using `scrypt` right now as the KDF, it'd be nice to support `argon2id`.
-3. Rather than returning the context data, we should maybe store a salt in there with the counters, and use that in addition to the old counter value to derive a key that _actually_ encrypts user data.
-4. Support for other encryption settings would be good.
+3. Support for other encryption settings would be good.
 Can't change what Yubico decided for the OTP messages, but everything else is in our control.